Understanding the Phases of a Construction Project

 Obtaining the Certificate of Occupancy (CO)

+Experts in house cleaning in Philadelphia PA can do the clean up properly and make sure that the house will be move-in ready.
 The contractor also hands over project documentation such as warranties, manuals, and maintenance schedules.

 Why Knowing the Phases Matters